sr99622/libonvif/README.md

 ```

 Now delete the `local` .git directory and replace with the `remote` .git directory.
-The example is from local to github
+The local repository is now the base configuration for the remote.
+Add the submodules back into the repository.
+If any new files were added into any of the repositories, it will be necessary to git add them.
+Finally, commit and push.

 ```
 cd migrate/local